 The play is frequently seasonally revived, while there have been numerous films adaptations ranging from the silent Peter Pan (1924) to the well-remembered if over-rated Disney animated version Peter Pan (1953) and Steven Spielbergs live-action sequel Hook (1991).
 (See below for other versions).
 As I write this, we are on the cusp of the centenary of the J.M.
 Barrie play (2004) and in response it seems that screens are being inundated by a whole host of Peter Pan-related films Disney had earlier released an animated sequel to their film Return to Never Land (2002) and have announced a Peter Pan prequel Peter and the Starcatchers, as well as spun Tinkerbell off in a series of animated direct-to-dvd films beginning with TinkerBell (2008); there is this live-action remake of the story; there was the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; while there was also the heavily fictionalised J.M.
 Barrie biopic Finding Neverland (2004) with Johnny Depp and a BBC quasi-dramatised centenary documentary Happy Birthday, Peter Pan (2005).
 A few years later also saw Nick Willings science-fiction rationalised retelling Neverland (2011) and the prequel Pan (2015).

 This version of Peter Pan comes from Australian director P.J.
 Hogan, best known for the international Aussie comedy hit Muriels Wedding (1994) and frothy mainstream romantic Chick Flick fare such as My Best Friends Wedding (1997) and Confessions of a Shopaholic (2009).
+(Hogans sole other genre work was Dark Shadows (2005), the unaired pilot for a remake of the classic Gothic soap opera).
 Peter Pan was shot and produced at the Warners Movieworld studio on Australias Gold Coast.
 It is a very eccentric production one of the producers listed on the credits is Egyptian-born Mohamed Al Fayed, the millionaire owner of Harrods in London.
 Mohamed of course dedicates the film to his late son Dodi Al-Fayed, the companion of another fairytale princess who it seems holds an unalloyed sense of purity and innocence in some peoples hearts Princess Diana (who also incidentally lived in exactly the same location as the Darling household Londons Kensington Gardens).
 In another interesting development, the producers of this version of Peter Pan kicked Disney out of a co-production deal it appears that after initial negotiations, Disney began to squabble over having to give profits to the Great Ormond Street childrens hospital in London to whom J.M.
 Barrie deeded all rights to Peter Pan when he died, which perhaps says something about how increasingly mercenary the Disney corporation has become.

 This version starts out beautifully.
 P.J.
 Hogan captures a perfect sense of the Victorian childrens fantasy, both in the amazingly fantasticized set designs for Victorian London like something straight out of Mary Poppins (1964) and the adult tone of narration that comes over the film.
 The scenes in the Darling household have been extended much more so than J.M.
 Barrie gave them in the book and play.
 The intent has been to give a more substantial series of contrasts to the fantasy scenes one where the introduction of the starchy Aunt Millicent character acts as embodiment of adult responsibility, invoking Mr Darling to become a man of station and learn how to hold proper conversations and Wendy to learn to be a woman.
 This section comes with a saddening sense of the encroaching death of the child-like imagination enforced by the mantle of adult responsibility Olivia Williams has a lovely piece of dialogue about how Mr Darling has to keep putting his dreams away in a drawer.
 It is in these scenes that P.J.
 Hogan achieves something reminiscent of the Victorian childrens fantasy of A Little Princess (1995) of a wondrous childhood magic tempered with an underlying sense of adult emotions waiting at the edge.